-- Are strong writers, able to formulate a thesis, organize a complex idea, support it with appropriate evidence and render it in coherent, grammatical and properly punctuated written English. - Have a broad historical understanding of the development of English and American literature. - Understand the intellectual and aesthetic trends characteristic of major historical periods and major literary and artistic movements. - Understand the fundamentals of linguistics and understand the historical development of the English language. - Have an understanding of Western intellectual/philosophical history appropriate to their area of interest. - Have a broad background in European or American history appropriate to their interests. - Know how to conduct literary research. - Understand the basic theoretical lenses often brought to bear upon literature.
+- Are strong writers, able to formulate a thesis, organize a complex idea, support it with appropriate evidence and render it in coherent, grammatical and properly punctuated written English. - Have a broad historical understanding of the development of English and American literature. - Understand the intellectual and aesthetic trends characteristic of major historical periods and major literary and artistic movements. - Understand the fundamentals of linguistics and understand the historical development of the English language. - Have an understanding of Western intellectual/philosophical history appropriate to their area of - Have a broad background in European or American history appropriate to their interests. - Know how to conduct literary research. - Understand the basic theoretical lenses often brought to bear upon literature.

 The Bachelor of Arts with a major in English is designed to be flexible enough to provide the student with a strong background for graduate studies in English or education or preparation for such professions as business, law, medicine, journalism, library science, the ministry, advertising, communications and technical writing.
+For more information about what is possible with a degree in English, please visit http://uscb.edu/english and click on "Why English?".

 The English faculty recommends that students majoring in English take ENGL B105 (Enhanced Composition) and ENGL B106 (Enhanced Composition and Literature) instead of ENGL B101 and B102.
-Students who are planning to attend graduate school should take the entire second year of foreign language and take, as electives, as many upper-level English courses as possible.
+Students who are planning to attend graduate school in English should take the entire second year of foreign language and take, as electives, as many upper-level English courses as possible.